Ibrahim778/QuickMenuReborn/README.md

 ## Developer Library

+### VitaSDK / DolceSDK

 1. Make sure you have installed the plugin (see above).
 1. Download the file dev_pkg.zip
 1. Extract it
 1. Copy the folder quickmenureborn to your sdk's include folder so that the subdirectory quickmenureborn is inside it.
-1. Copy the stubs to your sdk's lib folder, stubs inside vitasdk_stubs are for vitasdk / dolcesdk, stubs inside stubs are for vdsuite
+1. Copy the stubs from vitasdk_stubs to your lib folder, stubs inside stubs are for vdsuite
 1. Done

+### VDSuite

+1. Either follow instructions for vitaSDK but using the vdsuite stubs or,
+1. Clone Repo
+1. Build with cmake and use target install_vdsuite

 For usage see usage.md